Skip to main content

 Every donation is particularly effective thanks to prevention.

-have been given access to clean water.
+have access to clean drinking water every year.

-can use a hygienic sanitation facility.
+in South Sudan can use a hygienic, gender-segregated sanitary facility.

 15,000 people